terr-tech/Honestly./README.md

 # Honestly.
-Trial run in making a chatbot
+Trial run in making a cross-platform chatbot on IOS and Android using flutter

-next step: put the chatbot brain into it
+next step: put the chatbot brain into the app.